 Staff spoken with confirmed that adequate resources were currently provided to meet the needs of the residents.
 The centre was maintained to a good standard and had a fully equipped and stocked kitchen.
 Maintenance requests were dealt with promptly.
-Staff confirmed that transport was available to bring residents to their home, the various activities and to social occasions.
+Staff confirmed that transport was available to bring residents on family visits, day services, the various activities and to social occasions